GitHub4Eddy/tibber_monitor/README.md

 - setGlobalVar = true or false, whether you want to use the Global Variables (default = false)
 - setPercentage = current or average, whether you want to relate to the average price or current price for the percentage calculation (default = average)
 - setEnergyPanel = inserting prices in Energy Panel (default = false)
+- currentPrice = inserting current prices (if you also use Tibber Live) in Energy Panel (default = false)
 - forNextHour = How many hours forward it will show the prices in the labels (default = 12, minimum = 12, maximum = 35)
 - workaroundE01 = Stores the value of the 00-01 hour energy for a Tibber API bug workaround (default = 0)
 - workaroundC01 = Stores the value of the 00-01 hour cost for a Tibber API bug workaround (default = 0)